ThibautDejean/Trouve-Ta-Place/README.md

-# Trouve-Ta-Place

-🅿️ Trouve Ta Place 🅿️
+# 🅿️ Trouve Ta Place 🅿️

 This project was completed during my first year as an engineering student at the École Centrale de Lyon.